-Argument Description An indicator of the desired database operation to be performed [CHAR(1)] Same as the replicate action codes with the following additional codes A - Accept the replicated row and apply the column values returned by the SPL routine.
-For example, if Enterprise Replication receives an insert and the row already exists locally, the insert is converted to an update S - Accept the replicated row and apply the column values as received from the other site.
-For example, if Enterprise Replication receives an insert and the row already exists locally, the insert fails at the time Enterprise Replication tries to apply the transaction to the database, and the transaction aborts with an SQL error.
-0 - Discard the replicated row.
-X - Abort the transaction.
+Argument Description An indicator of the database operation to be performed [CHAR(1)] Same as the replicate action codes with the following additional codes A - Accept the replicated row and apply the column values returned by the SPL routine.
+For example, if Enterprise Replication receives an insert and the row exists locally, the insert is converted to an update • S - Accept the replicated row and apply the column values as received from the other site.
+For example, if Enterprise Replication receives an insert and the row exists locally, the insert fails at the time Enterprise Replication tries to apply the transaction to the database, and the transaction aborts with an SQL error. • 0 - Discard the replicated row. • X - Abort the transaction.
 A non-zero integer value to request logging of the conflict resolution and the integer value in the spooling files (INTEGER) Logging value takes effect only if logging is configured for this replicate.

-The columns of the row to be applied to the target table replicate action type in regular SQL format This list of column values is not parsed if the routine returns one of the following replicate action types: S, 0, or X.
+Argument Description This list of column values is not parsed if the routine returns one of the following replicate action types: S, O, or X.